 AskPat 955 Episode Transcript

-Pat Flynn: Hey everybody.
-What’s up?
-Welcome to Episode 995 of AskPat.
+Pat Flynn: Hey, what’s up, everybody?
+Pat Flynn here.
+Welcome to Episode 955 of AskPat.
 Thank you so much for joining me today.
-As always, I’m here to help you by answering your online business questions five days a week
+As always, I’m here to help you by answering your online business questions five days a week.

-I hope that helps Emilio.
-I want to wish you all the best, thank you so much.
-I want to send you an AskPat t-shirt for having your question featured here on the show.
+Thanks so much, Diego.
+I appreciate the question.
+I want to send you an AskPat teeshirt for having your question featured here on the show.
 For those of you listening, if you have a question that you’d like potentially featured here on the show, just head on over to AskPat.com and you can ask right there on that page.

 Let's figure out what works!